-Interviewees indicated that where their contracts contain human rights clauses, they are able to authorise more in-depth human rights due diligence, both internally and in third party relationships.
+Interviewees indicated that where their contracts contain human rights clauses, they are able to authorise more in-depth HRDD, both internally and in third party relationships.
 The nature and terms of the contractual provisions used towards this purpose differ widely depending on the sector, context and the nature of the leverage.
 Termination rights may be specifically negotiated before the contract is entered into.

-Codes of conduct was the second most important tool selected by survey respondents for addressing human rights impacts - at 64.54% of all respondents.
-131 In the mining sector, this figure rises to 100%.
+Codes of conduct was the second most important tool selected by survey respondents for addressing human rights impacts - at 64.54% of all respondents.93 In the mining sector, this figure rises to 100%.
 Codes of conduct can also interrelate to operational policies.
-Codes of conduct are
+Codes of conduct are often shorter in format, less detailed and set at a more global level within the company than operational policies, which are aimed at certain particular functions or operational areas.